atul-atul/atul-atul.github.io/docs/_posts/2024-02-14-Thoughts-In-Progress-1.md

   - thoughts-in-progress
   - thoughts
 ---
-In the [Thoughts-In-Progress](/tags/#thoughts-in-progress) posts, I write about ideas some of which I may not be fully convinced of yet.
+In the [Thoughts-In-Progress](/tags/#thoughts-in-progress) posts, I write about ideas which I may not be fully convinced of yet.
 Or about which I have not made up my mind yet- this way or that.
 Like Work In Progress, these thoughts are not done yet.

 In the last week or so, I watched a few interviews of Patrick Collison (Stripe co-founder and CEO; generally known as PC*).
 Noteworthy ones: [with Zukerberg](https://www.youtube.com/watch?v=OuvrZFJLXSk) and [with Jason Crawford](https://www.youtube.com/watch?v=8rxS6kj5Zt0).
 There I came across a few somewhat-new thoughts.
 Both these have an article of his in the Atlantic [about diminishing returns in science](https://www.theatlantic.com/science/archive/2018/11/diminishing-returns-science/575665/) as a background.